 The X-Trail is known for the quality of its chassis, the boldness of its interior styling that won it some accolades above its competitors in some markets.

 The X-Trail comes with strikingly designed massive headlights and some neat detailing.
 In addition to that, there is a touch of chrome on the front grille door handles.
-The interior of the X-Trail is spacious, the centrally mounted instruments give it a wonderful symmetrical look.
+The interior of the X-Trail is spacious; the centrally mounted instruments give it a wonderful symmetrical look.

-The T31 X-Trail is slightly larger than the T30, its wheelbase increased from 2625mm to 2630mm, its length is 4630mm unlike 4455mm of the T30.
+The T31 X-Trail is slightly larger than the T30, its wheelbase increased from 2625mm to 2630 mm, its length is 4630mm unlike 4455mm of the T30.
 The increase in length increased the luggage area to 603 liters up from 410 liters on the T30, and if you fold the rear seats the luggage area increases to 1773 liters.
 Externally, Nissan did not change much on this model but the interior was upgraded as the solid slippery plastics from the previous model were replaced with some soft-touch finishes.
-Some other features included climate-controlled AC, (driver, passenger, side and curtain) airbags, cruise control, CD/Radio with four speakers.
+Some other features included climate-controlled AC, (driver, passenger, side, and curtain) airbags, cruise control, CD/Radio with four speakers.

 Inside the T32 X-Trail comes with a wide-rimmed D-shaped steering wheel, decorative trims that give the cabin a high-quality feel.
 When it comes to seats, you can opt to have a third-row seat to accommodate extra passengers.
 The mid-row seats can slide and recline, while the third-row seats can fold forward creating more space for luggage.
-This third-generation X-Trail comes fitted with a console box between the front seats that is large enough to accommodate a 10” tablet.
+This third-generation X-Trail comes fitted with a console box between the front seats that are large enough to accommodate a 10” tablet.
 The rearview side mirrors of the T32 X-Trail can flip open at almost 80 degrees to allow easy access.